Inherited Craziness

 The Cast of Characters:

-4. Mrs. Hoole, will have been Ann Hoole, wife of Thomas Hoole, Brazier, who in 1841 lived next door to Stephen and Mary Bottrill, then of The Bell Inn, West Haddon.
+3. Mrs. Hoole: Ann Hoole, wife of Thomas Hoole, Brazier, in 1841 lived next door to Stephen and Mary Bottrill, of The Bell Inn, West Haddon.

 Presumably, Lucy will have served her sentence at the Northampton Borough Gaol and House of Correction, at that time located at Fish Lane (now Fish Street), Northampton.
 Built in 1792–4 this gaol and bridewell were erected to the south of the County Hall and held 120 prisoners.
 She was lucky that her punishment wasn't transportation, still very much in use at that time.